Lantz L'Amour: Generation Beautiful (2008)

 In May and August 2008, L'Amour joined ex–Miami Dolphins cheerleader, Shelby Goff, and her band Generation Beautiful, featuring Jamie Zimlin and Dylan Howard on two USO tours through Iraq, Kosovo, Kuwait, Germany, and Italy to perform for Multi-National Coalition soldiers in combat.

 Crenshaw Mafia Motherfuckers (2003–2004)

-Crenshaw Mafia Motherfuckers (CMMF) were a Los Angeles–based rock band featuring renowned Japanese drummer C. J. Himawari aka Clutch (Sex Machineguns), Lantz L'Amour, Jamie Zimlin, Stacey Blades.
+Crenshaw Mafia Motherfuckers (CMMF) were a Los Angeles–based rock band featuring renowned Japanese drummer C. J. Himawari a.k.a.
+Clutch (Sex Machineguns), Lantz L'Amour, Jamie Zimlin, Stacey Blades.
 They released one self-titled album in 2004 on the Japanese label Recipro/Heatseeker.
 The album was produced by Joseph Holiday (Lady Sinatra/Snakes of Russia).

 Smack/The Wyndham Stalls (2002–2004)

 Los Angeles's Smack (often confused with the Finnish band Smack, though not associated) featured ex-Supercool Lantz L'Amour, Stacey Blades, (L.A.
 Guns, Roxx Gang), Jamie Zimlin, and Patrick Muzingo.
 (Junkyard, Decry).
 They recorded one EP, Antidisestablishmentarianism (2003), at Catalo Studios in North Hollywood produced by Brent Muscat (Faster Pussycat).
 With Smack's demise in 2004, Stacey Blades joined L.A.
 Guns.
 Their song "Chemicals" was featured on The Howard Stern Show in 2003, shortly before the band changed their name to The Wyndham Stalls.